 With the rapid development of laser technology, the application of laser in the medical field has gained growing attention.
 Due to its advantages of non-contact, high precision, low damage, portability and operational flexibility, laser treatment significantly enriches the clinical treatment toolkit.
 Moreover, it has substituted traditional methods for certain diseases and improved the overall medical treatment capability.
 Currently, laser treatment has gained increasing market share and has a great potential for even more widespread applications.
 Here, we introduce the laser treatment technique and the requirements of medical laser systems, expound the current status of the applications of laser treatment in clinical departments in a comprehensive manner, and give suggestions regarding to the problems in the laser treatment field in China.

-- 2025 No. 2 No. 1
+- 2025 No. 3 No. 2 No. 1

 - 2024 No. 6 No. 5 No. 4 No. 3 No. 2 No. 1